nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 contains the data of your previous AddressBook home folder.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Do not delete the `/data` directory or any of its files as this will cause you to loose your saved information!
+Do not delete the `/data` directory or any of its files as this will cause you to lose your saved information!
 </div>

 **Q**: How do I save my selected universities and modules?